tenkeyless/keras_site/content/korean/docs/guides/sequential_model/_index.md

 features = feature_extractor(x)
 ```

-## Transfer learning with a Sequential model
+## Transfer learning with a Sequential model {#transfer-learning-with-a-sequential-model}

 Transfer learning consists of freezing the bottom layers in a model and only training the top layers.
 If you aren't familiar with it, make sure to read our [guide to transfer learning]({{< relref "/docs/guides/transfer_learning" >}}).